mkingsnorth/perspective_plotter_docs/docs/settings.rst

 Here you define a single vanishing point using two control axes, and a horizon line direction controlled by one.
 The vanishing point will always converge at the horizon line.

-Because the camera needs extra depth information in this mode, a :ref:`Focal Length` parameter is provided in the parameters setting to calculate the viewing angle.
+Because the camera needs extra depth information in this mode, an editable :ref:`Focal Length` parameter is provided in the parameters setting to calculate the viewing angle.

 .. figure:: images/focal_length_one_point.jpg
     :alt: Perspective Plotter Controls